 A state’s desire to expand its empire was nothing new in European history, but by the early 20th century the Industrial Revolution was in full force.

 New industrial and manufacturing technologies created the need to dominate new territories and their natural resources, including oil, rubber, coal, iron and other raw materials.

-With the British Empire extending to five continents and France controlling many the African colonies, Germany wanted a larger slice of the territorial pie.
+With the British Empire extending to five continents and France controlling many African colonies, Germany wanted a larger slice of the territorial pie.
 As countries vied for position, tensions rose, and they formed alliances to position themselves for European dominance.

 The rise of nationalism undermined diplomacy

 During the 19th century, rising nationalism swept through Europe.
-As people took more pride in country and culture, their desire to rid themselves of imperial rule increased.
+As people took more pride in their country and culture, their desire to rid themselves of imperial rule increased.
 In some cases, however, imperialism fed nationalism as some groups claimed superiority over others.

 This widespread nationalism is thought to be a general cause of World War I. For instance, after Germany dominated France in the Franco-Prussian War of 1870-71, France lost money and land to Germany, which then fueled French nationalism and a desire for revenge.